 Yes.
-The studies used an appropriate research design to reduce confounding effects such as randomly assigning treatments to stream sections and including comparisons with an untreated control watershed in a paired watershed design.
+The studies used appropriate research design to reduce confounding effects such as randomly assigning treatments to stream sections and including comparisons with an untreated control stream.
 Measurements were carefully collected using appropriate techniques and process controls.
 Paired watershed approaches are still the best available empirical approach when testing the effects of treatments on hydrological processes.
 Results were analyzed using appropriate statistical methods.
 The modelling approaches applied by the PI's is an appropriate way to address the variability between watersheds.
 The studies also resulted in two peer-reviewed publications that were scrutinized by experts in the field during the peer-review process.